epam/ai-dial-adapter-vertexai/README.md

 }
 ```

-The thought summaries are printed into a dedicated `Thought Process` stage.
+The thought summaries are printed into a dedicated `Thinking` stage.

 ##### Claude models